 My first job out of college was working as a research associate for a university’s business school.
 My boss was an economist with a PhD and liked to tell about her first visit to a dog race track.
 She had studied all the stats for the dogs in the upcoming race, made her bet, and then returned to the stands meeting her friend.
 Her friend asked which dog she bet on and when my boss told her, the friend responded that she thought it wasn’t a very good bet.
 Of course, my boss started going into all the numbers and why it only made sense to bet on that particular dog.
 The friend finally interrupted and pointed, “but the dog is limping.”

 I think the numbers such as graduation rates and financial aid should set a minimum threshold.
 Once you have a list of colleges that meet the minimum data requirements, you really need to start visiting college websites as the next step in your research.
-There are things that you’ll find on a college website that won’t show up in any college rankings.
+There are things that you’ll find on a college website that won’t show up in any college rankings, and may not even come up during college visits.

 Here are 4 important things to make sure you look for on a college website: